 CSCI0080 is a Spring course that introduces non-CS concentrators to the academic discipline of computer science and its relevance to other fields and modern life more generally.
 The target audience is students who are interested in learning more about what computer science is about and the ideas it has to offer tomorrow's citizens and scholars.
 Topics include the basics of computation and programming, a taste of theoretical computer science and algorithms, and an introduction to computing architectures and artificial intelligence.
 Although students will learn to read and understand short programs, the course will not teach or require advanced programming skills.
 Web page coming soon!

 CSCI0150/0160 is a two-course sequence intended for those who might consider concentrating in Computer Science as well as for those who just want a strong background in programming practice (CSCI0150) and its theoretical foundations (CSCI0160).
 No prior background in programming is assumed or required.
-CSCI0150 is a challenging object-oriented programming course (using Java) in which students gain experience with object-oriented design techniques and the use of Swing, Java's 2D graphics library, through the design and implementation of a sequence of moderate to fairly lengthy interactive programs, including Tetris, a fascinating computer game.
+CSCI0150 is a challenging object-oriented programming course (using Java) in which students gain experience with object-oriented design techniques and the use of Java-FX, Java's 2D graphics library.
+Basic data structures (arrays, lists, stacks, queues, trees) are covered as well.
+Students will design and implement a sequence of moderate to fairly lengthy interactive programs, including Tetris, a fascinating computer game.
 All programs use graphical user interfaces.
+While we use games as a motivating domain, this is not a course in game design, and the techniques and skills learned are equally applicable across other domains.
 In CSCI0160, students learn the theoretical tools used to analyze computation and make programs more efficient.
 A number of fundamental algorithms and data structures are covered, as well as their implementations.
-Students with questions about CS015 and CS016 are invited to email the professors teaching these courses in 2015-2016 (Andy van Dam, firstname.lastname@example.org (CSCI0150) and David Laidlaw, email@example.com (CSCI0160)).
+Students with questions about CS015 and CS016 are invited to email the professors teaching these courses (Andy van Dam, firstname.lastname@example.org (CSCI015) and Seny Kamara, email@example.com (CSCI0160)).

 Computer science is a rich, diverse field, full of intellectual delights and challenges.
 The goal of the CSCI0170/0180 sequence is to put you on the path to mastery of computer science.
 One common thread is problem-solving; if you enjoy puzzles that require ingenuity and have elegant solutions, you will find this course deeply satisfying.